 “When Plano resident Ammini Ramachandran moved to the United States in 1970, she brought with her a rich culture and Eastern flavor that she’s sharing in her very first book, “Grains, Greens and Grated Coconuts.”
 The book features vegetarian recipes that have been passed through generations in India”.

 November 5, 2007

-Three hundred plus pages of history, heritage and mouth-watring vegetarian recipes
+Three hundred plus pages of history, heritage and mouth-watering vegetarian recipes

 Ammini Ramachandran has organized the book impeccably.
 Each of the ingredients is listed, with a description of the item, where to find it and what type of recipes would use it.
 A number of the ingredients also include a description of the historical and/or spiritual aspect of it.
 As with most cookbooks, the chapters are divided to include like recipes — rice, curries, snacks, etc., but unlike most cookbooks the reader is treated to the significance of the food in the Indian culture.
 This collection of goodness is more narrative than most cookbooks so I found that the appendices aided in easily locating the delicious recipes.